Bielectron vortices in two-dimensional Dirac semimetals

-A consideration of two particles with interaction potential, in the framework of a four-by-four Dirac-Weyl Hamiltonian, shows that at zero-energy the sign of the potential is irrelevant in analyses of confinement, as the interaction potential only appears as a logarithmic derivative or squared.
-Thus, forming bielectron vortices is as much a possibility as binding into excitons.
-The binding of the repelling particles is a consequence of the symmetric gapless band structure of graphene, such that the negative kinetic energy can fully compensate electrostatic repulsion.
-The considered bound pairs have to be static as two particles only bind if they have a zero total wavevector $\mathbf{K}$; thus we deal with `pinned' vortex pairs.
-This is because a nonzero $\mathbf{K}$ ensures that angular momentum $m$ is no longer a good quantum number and necessitates one to seek a solution as a linear combination of relative motion wavefunctions with all possible values of $m$.
-However, this expansion would include the non-square-integrable component corresponding to $m=0$, which acts to deconfine the whole state.
+\textbf{Results.---} \textbf{Model Hamiltonian} A consideration of two particles with an interaction potential, in the framework of a four-by-four Dirac-Weyl Hamiltonian, shows that at zero energy the sign of the potential is irrelevant in analysis of confinement.
+This is because the interaction potential only appears as a logarithmic derivative or as squared.
+Thus, forming bielectron vortices is as much a possibility as binding electrons with holes to construct excitons.
+The binding of repelling particles is a consequence of the symmetric gapless band structure of graphene, such that the negative kinetic energy can fully compensate electrostatic repulsion.
+The considered bound pairs have to be static, since two particles may only bind if they have a zero total wavevector $\mathbf{K}$; thus we deal with `pinned' vortex pairs.
+This is because for a nonzero $\mathbf{K}$ the angular momentum $m$ is no longer a good quantum number, and necessitates one to seek a solution as a linear combination of relative motion wavefunctions with all possible values of $m$.
+However, this expansion includes the non-square-integrable component corresponding to $m=0$ which acts to deconfine the whole quantum state.

-It is important to consider gated structures, which modifies the situation from a pure Coulomb problem \cite{ShytovVacuum, ShytovCollapse, Collapse} for which no square-integrable solutions exist.
-The necessity for metallic gates inevitably leads to image charges resulting in short-range interactions \cite{Fogler, Asgari} and an Ohno-type cutoff as is known in studies of polymer systems \cite{Ohno}.
-Of course, in this setup the dielectric environment is still of great importance \cite{Koch11}, as is the geometry of the device which both contribute to the effective strength of the interaction.
+It is important to consider either screened systems or gated structures, which modifies the interaction from a purely Coulombic potential \cite{ShytovVacuum} for which no square-integrable solutions exist.
+The presence of metallic gates inevitably leads to image charges resulting in fast interaction decay \cite{Fogler, Asgari} at large distances and it is reasonable to introduce a cutoff at short range to avoid a Coulombic singularity.
+Of course, in this setup the dielectric environment is still of great importance \cite{Ohno}, as is the geometry of the device, which both contribute to the effective strength of the interaction.
 As we demonstrate below, the seemingly rigid conditions on the strength and extent of the inter-particle potential, required to maintain the total energy at zero, are in fact easily satisfied for large-size vortices by linear screening provided by a small number of residual free carriers.